neo4j-examples/appsec-asvs-bot/README.md

 # ASVS bot

-This repo includes ASVS-neo4j.dump: graph representation of ASVS v5 with pre-calculated vector embeddings and vector index.
+This repo includes ASVS-v5-neo4j.backup: graph representation of ASVS v5 with pre-calculated vector embeddings and vector index.

 Import it to your Aura instance or your local Neo4j server and use the connection URI and the credentials

-It has severa; scripts that can be run locally (or adapted and deployed in your environment)
+It has several scripts that can be run locally (or adapted and deployed in your environment)

 To run the bot:
 `> streamlit asvs_bot.py`